brainsatplay/brainsatplay/README.md

 - Thread arbitrary analyses
 - Simplify the monorepo and its conventions.
 Then provide appropriate contributor documentation.
 - Integrate LSL (lsl-wasm)
-- Clarify the possibilities of liveserver as a remote procedure call (RPC) handler and an inter-process communication (IPC) framework.
+- Clarify the possibilities of brainsatplay as a remote procedure call (RPC) handler and an inter-process communication (IPC) framework.
 - WebTorrent integration for creating P2P file servers

 ## Support